 • Margin trading is very risky and is not recommended for beginning traders

-• Traders must keep $100,000 net liquidating value in their account.
+• Traders must keep $100,000 net liquidating value in their portfolio margin account (this is not the same as a client’s margin account).
 If the account goes below this, they may lose their active trading positions and the ability to trade on margin.

 • Traders must get approval to enable margin trading on a brokerage account before they can utilize the portfolio margin rules.

 If an investor’s margin balance falls below the margin requirement, they could face a margin call, which would require them to either deposit more cash or sell securities in order to increase their balance to the required amount.

 The Chicago Board of Options Exchange (CBOE) sets the rules for portfolio margin.
 In 2006 it expanded margin requirements, with the goal of better connecting requirements to portfolio risk exposure.
 Reducing the amount of portfolio margin required for lower risk investment accounts frees up more capital for leveraged trades, benefitting both the trader and the broker.

 Brokers must use the approved portfolio margin calculation model provided by The Options Clearing Corporation (OCC), which is the Theoretical Intermarket Margining System (TIMS) .
 TIMS calculates the margin requirements based on the risk of the portfolio on a daily basis.